 Breakfast patrons looking to indulge a sweet-tooth tuck into fluffy blueberry flapjacks doused in Leelanau maple syrup or thick slices of Bay Bread’s cherry walnut loaf dipped in egg and rendered delicious as pain perdu.
 Foamy cappuccinos are assembled at a fragrant hissing espresso machine, and bottles of Mawby bubbles pop and froth in service of mimosas and brunch flutes.

-(All photos are at Martha’s Leelanau Table.)
+(All photos are of Martha’s Leelanau Table.)

 Martha’s Leelanau Table